-The Institute of Biomedical Sciences (IBMS), the professional body for biomedical scientists, accredits BSc Honours Biomedical Sciences (Sandwich).
+BSc Honours Biomedical Sciences is accredited by the Institute of Biomedical Sciences (IBMS), the professional body for biomedical scientists.
 This accreditation is a process of peer review and recognition by the profession of the achievement of quality standards for delivering BSc Honours Biomedical Sciences programme which conform to the QAA subject benchmark statement for biomedical science (November 2007, reviewed 2014).
-It also confirms that the course offers industry focused and professionally oriented learning, high quality work experience, and maintains engagement with its graduates as they develop their careers in accordance to the Health and Care Professional Council standards of proficiency for biomedical scientists (December 2014).
+It also confirms that the course offers industry focused and professionally oriented learning, high quality work experience, and maintains engagement with its graduates as they develop their careers.